ryanbrewerstrata/git-gud/objective-03/readme.md

 # Objective 3: Write a Pull Request that Won't Push Others Away

-As mentioned in the last objective, a `pull request (/PR)` is a formal request to make changes to the main codebase (aka the `origin`).
+As mentioned in the last objective, a `pull request (/PR)` is a formal request to make changes to the official codebase (aka the `origin`).
 There are often two parties involved in pull requests: the contributor, and reviewer(s).

 Contributors `make a PR`.
 However, they don't simply knock on the origin's door,